lavaOnoes/SUPERCOMPHUD-OMEGA/README.md

 <p align="center">
-  "# HUD BY KACHOWHERO / IFUN / THE MAN WITH 100 NAMES"
+  # HUD BY KACHOWHERO / IFUN / THE MAN WITH 100 NAMES
 </p>
   <p align="center">
     The hud with the most accurate uber and kritz counter, activate by pressing Z , X or C twice